It can be quite tricky to definewhat it means to be unhappy. When it comes to relationships, ‘unhappy marriage’ could mean a lot of different things.

-For example, in a loveless marriage, she’s not satisfied how he is treating her in public, or he doesn’t like the way she talks to his friends or family, or this, or that…. we could go on for hours.
+For example, in a loveless marriage, she’s not satisfied with how the spouse is treating her in public, or he doesn’t like the way the spouse talks to his friends or family, or this, or that…. we could go on for hours.

-We all had at least one relationship that made us unhappy, yet we found it hard to end it and we might have stayed in that “unhappy, loveless state” for months, years, decades, or maybe we still are in such a relationship.
+We all had at least one relationship that made us unhappy, yet we found it hard to end it, and we might have stayed in that “unhappy, loveless state” for months, years, decades, or maybe we still are in such a relationship.

-Why do we stay?
-We all have our individual reasons, like being afraid of loneliness, being bored, or we might think the sex is good, or maybe we got used to that person, etc.
+We all have our reasons, like being afraid of loneliness, being bored, or we might think sex is good, or maybe we got used to that person, etc.

 1. They are settling for less than they deserve

-In the beginning married couples try to ignore, forget or put under the carpet all the minor things that create tension between them that eventually lead to a state of unhappiness.
+In the beginning, married couples try to ignore, forget, or put under the carpet all the minor things that create tension between them that eventually lead to a state of unhappiness.

-Deep inside, we operate from a subconscious belief that we aren’t valuable, aren’t important that we don’t deserve attention and appreciation.
+Deep inside, we operate from a subconscious belief that we aren’t valuable, aren’t necessary, that we don’t deserve attention and appreciation.
 That is how we end up tolerating the “status quo” of our unhappy relationship.

 2. They use waiting and hoping as a coping mechanism

-With time passing by, relationship problems without proper intervention and resolution, usually become more severe and complicated.
+With time passing by, marriage problems signs, without proper intervention and resolution, usually become more severe and complicated.

 Instead of being accountable and taking significant steps toward therecovery of a struggling relationship, unhappy couples usually stay passive thinking that their lack of satisfaction isn’t their fault and that in time the situation will somehow change and things will be as they were before (when the couple was still deeply in love).

 It is more likely they didn’t, just yet, understand that the aim of being in a relationship isn’t to make one another happy but to exchange the individual happiness that each partner already possesses.

 4. They focus on the negative aspects of their situation

-Successful couples are often the ones who managed to switch their point of view, and reframe their love life from being an obstacle to their happiness to being a source of skills to bring more happiness in life.
-This way they could appreciate the struggles too and could make the best out of the worst times together.
+Successful couples are often the ones who managed to switch their point of view and reframe their love life from being an obstacle to their happiness to being a source of skills to bring more joy in life.

 5. They make a lot of excuses

-This “habit” limits the capacity for the development of trust and mutual understating on the long term and causes couples to stay unhappy and disconnected in their relationship.
+This “habit” limits the capacity for the development of trust and mutual understating in the long term and causes couples to stay unhappy and disconnected in their relationship.

 Being open and honest takes a lot of courage and no wonder that so many people are not ready to be vulnerable and admit to their shortcomings and imperfections in character.

+Once you are able to identify the signs marriage is over, then do something completely different than what you have been doing.
 Doing the same thing and expecting a different result will never help your relationship grow and thrive the way you want it to.